 As you can see, the possibilities are endless.
 And who knows, you might come up with a completely new but very much needed dating app idea.

 Prototyping, testing, getting feedback

-Once you evaluate your idea and conduct business analysis and market research, you can start to create prototypes.
-We advise making a low-fidelity prototype (LFP) first.
+Once you evaluate your idea and conduct business analysis and market research, you can start to create prototypes for dating mobile app development.
+We advise making a low-fidelity prototype first.
 This allows you to understand all cause and effect relationships between buttons and windows.
-An LFP can also help you estimate development costs and the resources you need.
+A low-fidelity prototype can also help you estimate development costs and the resources you need.

-The final stage of prototyping is a high-fidelity prototype (HFP).
-This is needed for conducting crowd tests that provide you with feedback from your target audience and help your developers find bugs to fix at the early stages of development.
+The final stage of prototyping is a high-fidelity prototype.
+These prototypes have more refined UI and UX and are created for conducting crowd tests.
+Crowd tests provide you with feedback from your target audience and help your developers find bugs to fix at the early stages of development.

 The following is an analysis of the main features a dating app like Tinder needs.
 We’ve updated this article with the latest trends.

-Matching isn’t random.
-If it were, there would be a lot of frustration among users who routinely declined the same or similar profiles.
-Today, matching algorithms start with a user's profile data and preferences.
-Then artificial intelligence (AI) engines learn the user’s preferences based on profiles they like and ignore.
+Some advanced dating apps integrate machine learning and artificial intelligence (AI) engines to learn the user’s preferences based on profiles they like and ignore.
 With time, the profiles a person receives in their suggestions become more and more tailored to what they’ve liked before.

 - Video calls

 *To protect users, consider implementing image analysis to warn users that a photo their match uploaded might be inappropriate.